Main illustration: Gabi Zuniga

 Human conversation is a sequence of verbal exchanges – what linguists call turn-taking.
 This rhythmic exchange is deeply hardwired into our social neurophysiology, as call-and-response bonding in animals is likely hundreds of millions years old.
 And as humans, we carry our hardwired back-and-forth expectations into our interactions with computers.

-There’s a lot of discussion around conversational computing these days – at Intercom, we talk about our conversational relationship platform, conversational support and conversational marketing.
+There’s a lot of discussion around conversational computing these days – at Intercom, we talk about our customer communications platform, conversational support and conversational marketing.
 But what makes software conversational?
 The way it sounds, or something deeper?

 This piece outlines a process for building and structuring effective conversational experiences in software.
 Along the way, we’ll explore how conversational UX – cooperative exchanges of inputs and outputs – closes gaps between products and users.